 Photos

-An enlargement of part of the previous image showing swirls of phytoplankton mats.
+An image showing swirls of phytoplankton mats near Fiji.
 Photo courtesy of NASA.

 The sun rises over the horizon as waves lap the seawall in Lautoka, the second largest city in Fiji.
 Lautoka is on the west coast of the island of Viti Levu, in the Ba Province.
 Photo courtesy of the US Air Force/ Tech.
 Sgt.
 Benjamin Stratton.

-Fijian tribal elders on Vanua Levu perform a kava ceremony on 17 June 2015 for the crew of the hospital ship USNS Mercy (T-AH 19) during Pacific Partnership 2015.
-US and Fijian engineers worked together to build a new classroom at the Viani Primary School and celebrated with a ribbon cutting ceremony.
-Pacific Partnership is the largest annual multilateral humanitarian assistance and disaster relief preparedness mission conducted in the Indo-Asia-Pacific region.
+Fijian tribal elders on Vanua Levu perform a kava ceremony on 17 June 2015 for the crew of the hospital ship USNS Mercy (T-AH 19), during Pacific Partnership 2015.
+US and Fijian engineers worked together to build a new classroom at the Viani Primary School and celebrated with a ribbon-cutting ceremony.
 Photo courtesy of the US Navy/ Mass Communication Specialist 3rd Class Mayra A. Conde.

-The bull shark is commonly found worldwide in warm, shallow brackish waters along coasts and in rivers; it may survive for significant periods in salt water.
-It is known for its aggressive nature.
+The bull shark is commonly found worldwide in warm, shallow, brackish waters along coasts and in rivers; it may survive for significant periods in salt water.
 Bull sharks are large and stout, and can grow to 2.4 m (7.9 ft) long and 130 kg (290 lbs) as adults.
-Bull sharks have a bite force up to 5,914 newtons (1,330 lbf), among the highest of all investigated cartilaginous fishes.
+This photo was taken in Fiji.